pbugnion/gmaps/CONTRIBUTING.rst

 3. Install gmaps by running::

-    $ pip install -e "."
+    $ python setup.py install_data
+    $ python setup.py develop

    in the package's root directory.
+Passing the ``develop`` argument to ``setup.py``, rather than ``install``, means that python files are sym-linked to the relevant ``site-packages`` directory, rather than copied.
+   That means that you don't have to re-install the package when you make changes to the source code.
+If you change the Javascript files, you need to re-run ``$ python setup.py install_data``.

 You can now make changes and contribute them back to the source code: